-Anna is the Communications lead for the MMHA’s Mums and Babies in Mind Project as well as the Secretariat for the MMHA.
+Anna is the Communications Officer for the MMHA’s Everyone’s Business Campaign and the Maternal Mental Health Alliance.
 She has a background in media and public relations and has worked in-house at the Daily Telegraph, at the Office of the Children’s Commissioner and on events for a charity supporting street-based sex workers.
 As media officer for Campaigns at UNICEF UK she was involved in promoting campaigns around trafficking and HIV/AIDS and taking journalists to see projects in Africa.
 Anna has co-written and published two books aimed at mums of young children.

 Inés joined the MMHA as its Membership and Communications Assistant in May 2017.
 She has a background in administration and project support in a variety of sectors, including Higher Education and non profit.
 She read English at the University of Exeter and also holds an MA in Creative Writing from Birkbeck College.